peter-tanner/peter-tanner.github.io/_posts/2024-03-03-How-to-read-datasheets.md

 # image: assets/img/2024-03-03-How-to-read-datashee/preview.png
 ---

-General advice on how to read a datasheet
+General advice on how to read a datasheet (I am updating this as I go)

 ## Digital pins